Murray Kuntz

-Murray Robert Kuntz (born December 19, 1945) is a former professional ice hockey right winger.
+Murray Robert Kuntz (born December 19, 1945) is a Canadian former professional ice hockey right winger.
 He played seven games in the National Hockey League with the St. Louis Blues in the 1974–75 season.
+The rest of his career, which lasted from 1966 to 1977, was spent in the minor leagues.
 He was born in Ottawa, Ontario.
 He is the son of former NHL player Alan Kuntz.